 Travel insurers do pay out too.
 In 2015 they paid out £365 million in claims to over 490,000 individuals and families.

 Medical claims can be particularly expensive.
 The average medical claim was over £1,200 in 2016 and one Brit travelling abroad recently built up a medical bill of £760,000 while staying in America.
 On an average UK salary of £27,500 this would take 25 years to repay.

-So you can see how sensible it is to have some sort of travel insurance when you travel abroad.
-Here are some more reasons why it’s good to do.
+So, you can see how sensible it is to have some sort of travel insurance when you travel abroad.

 Even if you are over 65 or you have pre-existing medical conditions you can still get reasonably-priced insurance.
 See our article here on cheaper insurance for the over-65s for links to specialist insurance companies.

 If you travel abroad a number of times a year you would be better off getting a well-priced annual multi-trip policy.
 Take a look at our comparison site here to find the best deal for you.